 Glad you asked.
 Here are my suggestions:

-- If you hold a decent amount of Bitcoin (over 1BTC) and want to store it for a long period of time, you should get a hardware wallet like the Ledger Nano S. Such wallets cost around $70-$90, and are the best ways to keep your holdings secure.
+- If you hold a decent amount of Bitcoin (over 1BTC) and want to store it for a long period of time, you should get a hardware wallet like the Ledger Nano X. Such wallets to cost around $70-$90, and are the best ways to keep your holdings secure.

-You should ultimately be the owner of your private key.
+You should ultimately be the owner of your Bitcoin private key.
 If you don’t own private key, that means you don’t own your Bitcoin.
-You can read about private keys here.

 Alternatively, you can create a paper wallet.
 Paper wallets are free and highly secure.
 But they take a lot of time and require a little technical know-how.

 Summary of this section: Don’t ever leave your Bitcoin on exchanges.

 3. Don’t monitor Bitcoin prices daily, or even weekly.

 Treat your Bitcoin investment like any other investment; monitor the price, but not so frequently that it becomes an obsession.
 Many users get into Bitcoin thinking they will get-rich-quick, which can be true due to its high volatility.

 However, this volatility also means the price could go down significantly in the span of a day or two.

 This may make you panic and sell all of your Bitcoin.
 This is one of the biggest mistakes that one can make.
 Moreover, monitoring the price regularly will create anxiety, and you will lose a lot of focus on your regular tasks.